Sebastien-VZN/auroria_link/README.md

   <img src="image/logo_axomind.png" alt="Axomind Logo" width="150"/>
 </div>

-**Axomind** is the **next evolution** of the AuroriaLink project, currently **under active development**.
-It will be an all-in-one contextual team management ecosystem integrating three interconnected modules:
+**Axomind** is a broader project that builds on AuroriaLink.
+It brings together three connected modules:
-- **🗓️ Task Scheduling** - Timeline-based project planning
+- **🗓️ Project planning** — Timeline-based Gantt
-- **🧠 Idea Structuring** - Mindmap-based knowledge organization
+- **🧠 Mind maps** — For ideas and knowledge
-- **💬 Communication** - Real-time team messaging

-The fundamental principle of Axomind is **contextual linking**: each conversation will be intrinsically linked to tasks, mindmap nodes, or other production elements.
-AuroriaLink will be integrated as the communication module, enabling this contextual approach to solve the desynchronization between communication and production tools by unifying all aspects of team collaboration into a single workflow.

-AuroriaLink is currently released as a **standalone messaging application** while Axomind is being developed.
+- **💬 Messaging** — AuroriaLink, integrated as the communication layer

+The core idea behind Axomind is **contextual linking**: each conversation is attached to a task or a mind map node, so the discussion and the work it relates to stay in the same place.
+AuroriaLink remains available as a **standalone messaging app** for people who only need the chat side.

 ### Custom Modular Framework

-Both AuroriaLink and Axomind are built upon a **custom modular Flutter framework**, designed around these strict principles:
+Both AuroriaLink and Axomind run on a **custom modular framework** built around a few simple rules:
-* **Modularity**: Each component (UI, logic, services) is independent
-* **Interoperability**: Components interact dynamically without rigid dependencies
-* **Adaptability**: Behavior adjusts based on context (user, platform)
-* **Separation of Concerns**: Strict partitioning between business logic, UI, data, and configuration
+* **Modular** — the interface, the logic, and the services stay independent of one another
+* **Flexible** — pieces work together without being tied together
+* **Context-aware** — the app adapts to the user and the device
+* **Clean layers** — interface, logic, data, and settings each live in their own layer

 <div align="center">
   <a href="https://github.com/Sebastien-VZN/axomind"><img src="https://img.shields.io/badge/Axomind-Repository-3423A6?style=for-the-badge&logo=github&logoColor=white" alt="Axomind Repository"/></a>